caroqliu/amphtml/extensions/amp-base-carousel/amp-base-carousel.md

 #### Miscellaneous

+##### outset-arrows

+Either `true` or `false`, defaults to `false`.
+When true, the carousel will display its arrows outset and on either side of the slides.
+Note that with outset arrows, the slide container will have an effective length of 100px less than the allotted space for its given container - 50px per arrow on either side.
+When false, the carousel will display its arrows inset and overlayed on top of the left and right edges of the slides.

 ##### controls

 Either `"always"`, `"auto"`, or `"never"`, defaults to `"auto"`.
 This determines if and when prev/next navigational arrows are displayed.
 Note: When `outset-arrows` is `true`, the arrows are shown `"always"`.